Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 | IBKR | US-style 1099 forms (1099-DIV for dividends, 1099-B for sales).
 You convert to INR and prepare Schedule FA yourself. |

 This matters more than people think.
 If you're filing your own ITR, the difference between "download a Schedule FA helper PDF" and "manually compute peak value across 200 trading days from a US-format 1099-B" is real.
-For users with IBKR, hiring a CA familiar with foreign equity is essentially mandatory; with Vested/INDmoney, you can DIY if you're patient.
+For users with IBKR, hiring a CA familiar with foreign equity is essentially mandatory; with the Indian-aware platforms, you can DIY if you're patient.
+Rovia is the only one of the four that surfaces lot-level realized-loss reporting in a format ready for the loss-harvesting workflow we covered separately.

 W-8BEN handling